openjdk/jdk/doc/building.md

   If the target architecture is `riscv64`, the path should be `debian-ports` instead of `debian`.

-* To create a Ubuntu-based chroot:
+* To create an Ubuntu-based chroot:

   ```
   sudo debootstrap \